From Dark Corner to DOT-COM:

 "less wired" citizens are less likely to work with computers, they

-malls, in public libraries, or polling places.
-Advocates of this argument
+in public libraries, or polling places.
+Advocates of this argument contend that

-contend that the digital divide ultimately spills into digital discrimination
+the digital divide ultimately spills into digital discrimination in election

 Earlier this paper noted that some proponents of OLV